jcfitzpatrick12/spectre/README.md

 ## About Us

-_Spectre_ is a free and open source receiver-agnostic program for recording and visualising radio spectrograms.
+_Spectre_ is a free and open source SDR-agnostic program for recording radio signals and spectrograms.
 It's geared for hobbyists, citizen scientists, and academics who want to achieve scientifically interesting results at low cost.

 Powered by [GNU Radio](https://www.gnuradio.org/) and [FFTW](https://www.fftw.org/), it provides high performance on modest hardware.
 Applications include: